 The Hideout Lodge & Guest Ranch Wranglers and Trainers

 We are proud that when it comes to horses, we have the staff to get it accomplished, no matter what the job.
 Our core group of barn staff and other staff are employed year round here at The Hideout.
 During the summer season, they are the people who will guide, lead and coach you and other guests.

 Off season, they train new horses, and keep riding the rest of the herd to continuously fine tune our horses for our guests when next season starts.

 Tom is our head wrangler.
 Tom comes with a long time international military and riding back ground.
 Tom grew up on a ranch in Arkansas on and around horses since before he could walk.
 Tom is retired from the U. S. Army and spent many years overseas learning about different cultures and traveling to interesting and sometimes remote areas of the world.
 Tom and his wife Rebecca and two boys Augustus and Seamus vacationed at The Hideout three times as guests.
 A few years ago we approached Tom, who has a long time love of the West, horses, Lonesome Dove, mountain men and other Western Icons, to come and work with us for three months as a wrangler during the 2011 Summer Season.
 This worked out well and Tom came back for the 2012 Season.
 Rebecca joined us in 2012 exploring the area and working in the kitchen and office to get to know the organization.

-They sold their ranch in Arkansas and as of January 2013 moved over to The Hideout where Tom takes on the job as Head Wrangler and Rebecca manages the office.
+They sold their ranch in Arkansas and as of January 2013 moved over to The Hideout where Tom has taken on the job as Head Wrangler and Rebecca manages the office.

 Tom looks the part, is well organized and disciplined and above all keeps everybody safe in this big country.
 He is your guardian angel out there.
 Given his military background, his feel for orientation and navigation are of course exceptional.
 This is a great asset in this neck of the woods.